SimonLeigh/couchbase-mobile-portal/README-details.md

           - How is one-shot used?
             - Push Notification
   - REST API
+    - What are the REST APIs?
+    - Link to REST API
+  - Authentication
+    - Facebook
+    - Persona
+    - Custom
+      - LDAP
+      - Active-Directory
 - Sync Gateway
   - Introduction
   - Sync Function API